Doctor Email Signatures (With Examples)

 If it’s appropriate, include a headshot photo image of yourself.
 A doctor email signature always carries more weight if recipients can put a face to a name.
 It also adds a level of personalization that you don’t often get over email.

 3. Social media icons

 Provide links to your hospital/medical practice’s social media accounts.
-If you are personally active on social media, link to your own LinkedIn and/or Twitter profiles.
+If you are personally active on social media, link to your own LinkedIn and Twitter profiles.

 4. Display banner

-Offer important content to recipients.
+Offer important content to recipients with graphical display banners.
 For example, you could point patients to COVID-19 health information, important news you want to highlight, or an upcoming event.